theshobhitsingh/data_structures_and_algorithms/README.md

 The repository is organized as follows:

-- **/data_structures**: Contains implementations and explanations of various data structures.
+- **/data_structures**: This contains implementations and explanations of various data structures.
 - **/algorithms**: Contains implementations and explanations of various algorithms.
 - **/practice_problems**: Contains solutions to practice problems with explanations.
 - **/docs**: Documentation files, including notes and guides related to data structures and algorithms.